AM2R-Modding-Group/AM2R-Modding-Wiki/content/utmt/rooms/creating new rooms/design/_index.md

 {{< img name="breakablesSetup" size=origin >}}

 For backgrounds, you should place an `oBackground` object somewhere in the room.
 Usually they are placed in the top-left of the room.
-The `oBackground` needs create code to function, without it, it will crash the game when trying to load the room.
-Right click on Code on the left side and then click add.
+The `oBackground` needs `creation code` to function.
+Without it, the game will crash when trying to load the room.
+Right click on `Code` in the viewer on the left side and then click add.
 This will open a blank text window.
-As with rooms, create code follows a naming convention, starting with `gml_RoomCC_` followed by the name of the room the object is located in (in our case it would be `rm_a1a13`) which is then followed by the codes own ID (the number that automatically generates when you first add your code element, in our case `9808`) and finally `_Create`.
+As with rooms, object creation code follows a naming convention, starting with `gml_RoomCC_`, followed by the name of the room the object is located in (in our case it would be `rm_a1a13`), which is then followed by the code entry's ID (the number that automatically generates when you first add your code element, in our case `9808`) and finally `_Create`.
-For the actual code itself, we only need one line to make the `oBackground` object function: `load_bgset(value)` where value decides what background will be used.
+For the actual code itself, we only need one line to make the `oBackground` object function: `load_bgset(value)`, where value decides what background will be used.
-If you want to check what value corresponds to what background, open `gml_Script_load_bgset`.
+If you want to check what value corresponds to what background, open the `gml_Script_load_bgset` script.
 Here you will see if conditions in the format of `if (argument0 == value)`.
-Inside the code block following these condition there will be a line with `bgid[0]`. `CTRL` click on the number after the = and select the thing that start with bg.
-If you then `CTRL` click on it again you will be taken to a seperate page, showing you what background belongs to the value of the if condition.
+Inside the code block following these condition, there will be a line with `bgid[0]`. `CTRL` click on the number after the = and select the entry that has with `UndertaleBackground` in brackets.
+If you then `CTRL` click on it again, you will be taken to a separate page, showing you what background belongs to the value of that if condition.
 Alternatively, you can always check an existing `oBackground` in a room that has the background that you want, and just take the value from there.

 {{< img name="creationCodeBG" size=origin >}}

 {{<hint type="note">}}
-Remember to actually attach the create code to the object you created it for, objects like `oBackground` will not function and crash when you try to load the room they are located in.
+Remember to actually attach the creation code to the object you created it for.
+Objects like `oBackground` will not function properly and crash without them when you try to load the room they are located in.
 {{</hint>}}

 {{<columns>}}